flopp/go-staticmaps/README.md

       -t, --type=MAPTYPE       Select the map type; list possible map types with '--type list' -c, --center=LATLNG      Center coordinates (lat,lng) of the static map -z, --zoom=ZOOMLEVEL     Zoom factor
-      -m, --marker=MARKER      Add a marker to the static map -p, --path=PATH          Add a path to the static map -a, --area=AREA          Add an area to the static map
+      -b, --bbox=LATLNG|LATLNG Set the bounding box (the given coordinates pair must be opposite corners of a rectangle) -m, --marker=MARKER      Add a marker to the static map -p, --path=PATH          Add a path to the static map -a, --area=AREA          Add an area to the static map